rymate1234/uk-car-tax-calculator/README.md

 console.log(tax) // prints 315
 ```

-For a more comprehensive uide to usage check `test/index.test.js`
+For a more comprehensive guide to usage check `test/index.test.js`

 ## Contributing